Silver framework

 Incorporating reading into breakfast or after-school clubs

-Incorporating reading into school events, eg. Christmas celebrations
+Incorporating reading into school events and celebrations

 Key Area 1.3.3 – National events and celebrations

-At silver level, we expect Reading Schools to build on reading routines to generate excitement around reading by taking part in national reading celebrations and prizes.
+Build on reading routines to generate excitement around reading by taking part in national reading celebrations and prizes.

 Schools should generate excitement around reading by taking part in one of the below initiatives, or in another that suits their setting: